Giants vs. Cubs Player Props Betting Odds

 Wade Stats

-- Wade has 53 hits with nine doubles, a triple, eight home runs, 41 walks and 20 RBI.
-He's also stolen two bases.
+- Wade has put up 53 hits with nine doubles, a triple, eight home runs and 43 walks.
+He has driven in 20 runs with two stolen bases.

 Wade Recent Games